collective/collective.developermanual/source/reference_manuals/active/schema-driven-forms/intro.rst

    Python code.
 This is very flexible and requires little learning, but can also be fairly cumbersome, and it is harder to maintain a common look and feel and behaviour across all forms.
-See the `five.grok tutorial`_ for some hints on one way to build such views.
+See the `five.grok view documentation`_ for some hints on one way to build such views.
 -  Using the *CMFFormController* library.
 This relies on special page objects known as “controller page templates” that submit to “controller python scripts”.
 The form controller takes care of the